 In the short term policy interventions should prioritize reducing the impact of asset deterioration and income instability.
 Enhancing livestock health services, augmenting fodder banks and refining the design and promptness of livestock insurance might directly mitigate substantial asset loss.
 Extension services must prioritize tailored location-specific recommendations to augment the efficacy of prevalent crop-based adaptations and optimize the use of current financing and irrigation resources.
 Over the long term initiatives aimed at increasing resilience must focus on stabilizing agricultural revenues and improving adaptive capacity.
 Investments in climate-resilient irrigation, harvesting rainwater infrastructure and integrated crop-livestock systems were essential for mitigating exposure to rainfall unpredictability.
 Enhancing agricultural value chains and market access for varied and commercial crops can bolster economic stability.
 Ultimately, institutional support must transition from access-focused methods to capability-building frameworks that empower farmers to strategically integrate assets, institutions and livelihood strategies thus promoting sustainable resilience in semi-arid environments.

-CONSENT: NA

-ETHICAL APPROVAL: NA

 Disclaimer (Artificial intelligence)

 Author(s) hereby declare that NO generative AI technologies such as Large Language Models (ChatGPT, COPILOT, etc.) and text-to-image generators have been used during the writing or editing of this manuscript.